The impact of interest rates on pension annuity rates

 It can help you understand what type of pension you have, how you can access your savings and the potential tax implications of each option.
 But it isn't financial advice.

 We offer a range of information and support to help you plan your own finances.
-We also have an award-winning team of financial advisers who can help you achieve your goals.
+Our team of highly qualified financial advisers can help you achieve your goals.
 Our flexible approach means you only pay for the advice you need.

 If you'd like to get annuity quotes over the phone and discuss your options with one of our retirement experts, our UK-based helpdesk is here for you six days a week.
 Our friendly and knowledgeable team is ready to answer your questions no matter how big or small.
 Call 0117 980 9940 (Monday- Friday 8am-5pm and Saturday 9:30am-12:30pm).